Home » The

 I. LANGUAGE STUDY

-By the end of the program, students must demonstrate ability in a second language (or beyond the student's country of origin), equivalent to at least four semesters of college study, through placement or course work (which can include language course work abroad).
-At least four (4) consecutive semesters of a foreign language (FRE 1010-1020, SPA 1010-1020, etc.) are required.
+By the end of the program, students must demonstrate ability in a second language (or beyond the student's country/culture of origin), equivalent to at least four semesters of college study, through placement or course work (which can include language course work abroad).
+At least four (4) consecutive semesters of a foreign language (FRE 1010-1020, SPA 1010-1020, etc.) and at least 1 course at the 3000 level with a grade of B or above, are required.
 Minor is required for Distinguished Citizen Award.

 II.
 INTERNATIONAL COURSEWORK